ric9rdo/ric9rdo.github.io/_posts/2022-12-18-Ransomware.md

 **Locky**: This ransomware has been active since 2016 and has affected a large number of organizations worldwide.
 It spreads through email attachments and encrypts the victim's data, demanding a ransom to restore access.

 **Cryptolocker**: This ransomware was active from 2013 to 2014 and was responsible for a number of high-profile attacks.
 It spread through email attachments and encrypted the victim's data, demanding a ransom to restore access.

-It's important to note that this list is not exhaustive, and new strains of ransomware are being developed and deployed constantly.
-It is important to stay informed about the latest threats and take steps to protect your systems from ransomware.